rdbruce/rdbruce.github.io/README.md

 [Six new scatter plots without foreign data.]

 In an attempt to get to the bottom of the weight discrepancy I plotted the cluster plots without foreign cars.
 The main difference between these plots and the world wide plots is the reduction in efficiency outliers.
 I think that these outliers were made more conspicuous by the scaling this would explain the higher error of the world wide regression.
-These outliers must also have the effect of the concentraited weights.
+These outliers must also have the effect of the concentrated weights.

 ## Conclusion